sherifabdlnaby/elastdocker/README.md

 - Security Enabled By Default.
 - Configured to Enable:
   - Logging & Metrics Ingestion
+    - Option to collect logs of all Docker Containers running on the host. via `make collect-docker-logs`.
   - APM
   - Alerting
   - Machine Learning
+  - Anomaly Detection
-  - SIEM
+  - SIEM (Security information and event management).
   - Enabling Trial License
 - Use Docker-Compose and `.env` to configure your entire stack parameters.
 - Persist Elasticsearch's Keystore and SSL Certifications.
 - Self-Monitoring Metrics Enabled.
 - Prometheus Exporters for Stack Metrics.
-- Collect Docker Host Logs to ELK via `make collect-docker-logs`.
 - Embedded Container Healthchecks for Stack Images.
-- [Rubban](https://github.com/sherifabdlnaby/rubban) for Kibana curating tasks.

 #### More points
 And comparing Elastdocker and the popular [deviantony/docker-elk](https://github.com/deviantony/docker-elk)